Grislow/KnowledgeBase/resources/glossary.md

 Changing existing code so that it works better without changing how its used.

 ## Reflection
 Examining and modifying a program at runtime.

+__Reflection Types__:
+* __Reflection within implementation__ - implementing features that change the codes behaviour
+* __Reflection through introspection__ - examining low level information about the code
+* __Reflection through intercession__ - wrapping objects and examing/modifying their behaviour through intercepting/changing input and output.

 __Example__: Changing a function definition during execution.